-Year 7 academic scholars are required to sit a separate scholarship assessment, at the end of the day of their main entrance examinations.
+Year 7 academic scholars (and applicants for the 100% scholarship) are required to sit a separate scholarship assessment, at the end of the day of their main entrance examinations.

 Year 9 academic scholars are required to sit a separate scholarship assessment along with current Year 8 applicants.